-4.1 All staff, volunteers and local governors have responsibility for the following:
+- 3.1 All staff, volunteers and local governors have responsibility for the following: - To provide a safe environment in which all children can learn - Identify children who may need extra help or who are suffering, or are likely to suffer, significant harm - To take appropriate action, working with other services as needed

-- to provide a safe environment in which all children can learn - identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm - to take appropriate action, working with other services as needed - to keep themselves updated with the systems within the academy which support safeguarding that were explained to them as part of their induction (including the staff Code of Conduct) which includes knowing the role, and working with, the academy's Designated Safeguarding Lead (DSL). - to ensure they receive appropriate safeguarding and child protection training which is regularly updated
+- To keep themselves updated with the systems within the academy which support safeguarding that were explained to them as part of their induction (including the staff Code of Conduct) which includes knowing the role, and working with, the academy's Designated Safeguarding Lead (DSL). - To ensure they receive appropriate safeguarding and child protection training which is regularly updated.